 Joe Biden is the former Vice President to President Barack Obama.
 His image is well-known to us through memes and general political appearances.

+Joe Biden was the commencement speaker for Cornell University.
 His reminder to the graduates was “Every single person is entitled to be treated with dignity and respect.”
 These words came after discussing the turbulent mindset that has gripped America since the 2016 presidential election cycle.
 He continued to speak on dignity, how losing dignity causes one to lose hope, and if we don’t respect someone because we disagree with their ideas, we question their motives.
 Why?
 Because we don’t know them as a person.
 Treat people with dignity and respect, and the world becomes a whole lot better.

 Use College Raptor to discover personalized college matches, cost estimates, acceptance odds, and potential financial aid for schools around the US—for FREE!